-cPanel allows you to configure a default address to receive any mails not sent to a valid email address, but it is not set by default.
-It is this default address that is referred to as a catch-all email address. cPanel refers to it as the “default address.”
+cPanel allows you to configure a default address to receive emails not sent to a valid email address, but it is not set by default.
+This default address is referred to as a catch-all email address. cPanel refers to it as the “default address.”

 You can only set up one catch-all mail address per domain.
-If you wish for those mails to be sent to more people, you can set up email forwarding from the default address.
+If you wish for those emails to be sent to more people, you can set up email forwarding from the default address.

-How to set a Default Email Address in cPanel
+How to create a Catch-all Email Address in cPanel

-Instead of forwarding the emails to an address of your choosing, you have a number of alternatives:
+Instead of forwarding the emails to an address of your choosing, you have several alternatives:

 And, under the Advanced Options drop-down menu:

 - Forward to your system account - Each cPanel account has a system email account.
-If no default email address has been configured, all your invalid mails will end up there.
-The easiest way to access these mails is via webmail.
+If no default email address has been configured, all your invalid emails will end up there.
+The easiest way to access these emails is via webmail.

 - Pipe to a Program - You can choose to pipe the emails to a program.
 A typical use case is to pipe customer support emails into a ticketing system.

-- Discard (Not Recommended) — You can choose to discard the mails.
-This may be useful if you receive a lot of spam to random email addresses or old email address that has since been deleted.
+- Discard (Not Recommended) - You can choose to discard the mail.
+This may be useful if you receive a lot of spam to random or old email addresses that have since been deleted.

 This is most likely because it has not been configured in WHM.
-If you are on shared hosting, you should contact your provider and ask them to enable default addresses.
+If you are on shared hosting, you should contact your hosting provider and ask them to enable it.

 If you have Reseller Hosting, VPS, Cloud, or Dedicated, you can enable the Default Address Manager in WHM.
 You will find this under the Feature Manager’s default feature list.